jahangir842/kubernetes-notes/3-config-files.md

 1. **metadata**: Provides information about the object, such as its name, namespace, labels, and annotations.
 It helps identify and manage resources.

 2. **spec**: Defines the desired state of the object.
-It includes the configuration settings like the number of replicas, container images, ports, and other desired behaviors.
+It includes the configuration settings like the number of replicas, container images, ports, and other desired behaviours.

+3. **status**:
-3. **status**: Reflects the current state of the object as observed by the Kubernetes control plane.
-It’s managed by the system and updates automatically based on what’s happening in the cluster.
+   - **status** reflects the current state of the object as seen by the Kubernetes control plane.
+   - It is automatically managed and updated by Kubernetes based on real-time events in the cluster.
+   - The data in the **status** section comes from **etcd**, the central data store (often called the "brain" of the cluster) located in the master node.
+   - **etcd** stores both the desired and current states of all components in the cluster.
+   - It plays a crucial role in Kubernetes' self-healing by constantly comparing the desired state with the actual state and taking corrective actions when needed.

 Here’s an example of a full Nginx **Deployment** configuration file that includes the three parts: **metadata**, **spec**, and **status**.